Treasury Board of Canada: Role

 The Canadian Cabinet is arranged into several committees with varying responsibilities, but all other ones are informal structures and frequently change.
 Currently organized under the Financial Administration Act, the Treasury Board is the only one created by law and is officially a committee of the Privy Council.

 Its role in government makes it far more powerful than most Cabinet committees as it is responsible for "accountability and ethics, financial, personnel and administrative management, comptrollership, approving regulations and most Orders-in-Council".
-It is also unique in that its committee chair, the president of the Treasury Board, is a member of Cabinet by virtue of holding that office—other Cabinet committees are chaired by minister holding seats in Cabinet by virtue of some other office.
+It is also unique in that its committee chair, the president of the Treasury Board, is a member of Cabinet by virtue of holding that office—other Cabinet committees are chaired by ministers holding seats in Cabinet by virtue of some other office.

 It has administered since February 2009 the Values and Ethics Code for the Public Sector through its Office of the Chief Human Resources Officer.
 It took on this role from the Canada Public Service Agency.